Industrialization in China: Industrialization of the People's Republic of China

-Industrialization of China did occur on a significant scale only from the 1950s.
 Beginning in 1953 Mao introduced a 'Five Year Plan' reminiscent of Soviet industrialization efforts.
 This five-year plan would signify the People's Republic of China first large scale campaign to industrialize.
 Drawing heavily from Soviet success, the plan was characterized by intense collectivization and economic centralization.
 Soviet assistance was crucial in this undertaking, China "received the most advanced technology available within the Soviet Union, and in some cases this was the best in the world".
 Several thousand Soviet Technical advisors went on to oversee and guide 156 industrial projects.
 Soviet assistance during this stage constituted about half of industrial production and development.
 Because of Soviet assisted development, agricultural and industrial output value grew from 30% in 1949 to 56.5% in 1957, and heavy industry saw similar growth from 26.4% to 48.4%.
 Therefore, the Soviet assistance in kickstarting industrialization was a key component in the larger process of Chinese industrialization, and economic development as a whole.
 The Maoist Great Leap Forward (大跃进 (大躍進, Dàyuèjìn)) was the plan used from 1958 to 1961 to transform the People's Republic of China from a primarily agrarian economy by peasant farmers into a modern communist society through the process of agriculturalization and industrialization.
 Mao Zedong anticipated agriculture and industry (shorthand 'grain and steel') as the foundations of any economic progress or national strengthening.
 Thus, The Great Leap forward heavily relied on and lent attention to these two sectors to establish a strong economic base from which further developments could originate.
 Ideological motivations for this transformation are widely varied.
 Chinese experience of foreign occupation had widespread effects on the national mentality, compelling leaders to establish a strong, autonomous and self sufficient state.
 A primary factor however was Cold War cultural, and economic competition with the West.
 Hearing of the Soviet Union's plan to surpass the United States in industrial output, Mao Zedong claimed "Comrade Khrushchev has told us, the Soviet Union 15 years later will surpass the United States of America.
 I can also say, 15 years later, we may catch up with or exceed the UK."
 Mao Zedong based this program on the Theory of Productive Forces.
 The Great Leap Forward ended in catastrophe, high volumes of resources were directed to the industrial projects of the campaign.
 When the industrial projects failed to produce the expected output, there was a lack of resources including tools, farming equipment and infrastructure upon which the agricultural sector was relying upon.
 In conjunction with widespread drought towards the end of the period, a widespread famine occurred.
 The overall result of the Great Leap Forward was an actual, albeit temporary, shrinking of the Chinese economy.
 However, from 1952 to 1978 GDP per capita grew at an average rate of 3.6%, outpacing inflation.
-Another trend from The Great Leap Forward, was the steady decline of those employed in the agricultural sector, as the industrial sector grew.
+Another trend from The Great Leap Forward was the steady decline of those employed in the agricultural sector, as the industrial sector grew.
 Furthermore, as China began to rely more heavily on industrial output, the value added to the GDP by agriculture also declined, going from 70% in 1952, to 30% in 1977.
 During this time period several notable industries within China experienced significant growth in their annual production: annual steel production grew from 1.3 million tons to 23 million tons, coal grew from 66 million tons to 448 million tons, electric power generation increased from 7 million to 133 billion kilowatt-hours, and cement production rose from 3 million to 49 million tons per year.